MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -ScanOnlyIfIdleEnabled
-Removes whether to start scheduled scans only when the computer is not in use.
+Indicates that the cmdlet removes whether to start scheduled scans only when the computer is not in use.

 ```yaml
 Type: SwitchParameter